students on the quad

 Fellowship is awarded to outstanding students pursuing a course of study leading to a graduate degree in the Culverhouse College of Business.

-Priority of consideration shall be given to junior and senior level students who are enrolled in the Culverhouse College of Business who have faced hardships in either their personal lives or at home and may not otherwise be able to attend college due to financial need.
-Among qualified applicants, the deciding factor shall be financial need, although not necessarily need as defined by federal guidelines.
+Priority of consideration shall be given to students who are from Baldwin County and who intend to pursue a degree in the Culverhouse College of Business and who demonstrate financial need, however, not necessarily as defined by federal guidelines.

 Priority of consideration shall be given to students enrolled full-time in the Culverhouse College of Business who are considering study abroad and immersion programs.
 First preference shall be given to students who have graduated from a high school in the state of Alabama.
 If no students meet the above criteria, second preference shall be given to students who have graduated from a high school outside of the state of Alabama.